outside-edge/fairly_random/README.md

 #### License

 Scripts, figures, and writing are released under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/).
-The data without any license.